survivejs/site/drafts/a-plus-interview.md

 ## What advice would you give to programmers getting into web development?

-Tread without fear my friends.
-"Web" is here to stay.
-And for the love of god, don't listen to anyone who says to you it's not "real software engineering".
+Tread without fear, my friends.
+The "web" is here to stay.
+And for the love of god, don't listen to anyone who tells you it's not "real software engineering".

-Also, a bit of a downer, but the sooner you accept the idea that 99% of your time won't be about "writing clever algorithms" the better off you will be.
-It's just a fairy tale that has nothing to do with the reality.
+Also, a bit of a downer: 99% of your time won't be about "writing clever algorithms".
+The sooner you accept that the better off you will be.
+It's just a fairy tale that has nothing to do with reality.
 It's called "development", not "slinging out code" for a reason.
 It's really about building things, not showing how smart you are.
 Because, guess what, everyone else is just as smart :)

-Which brings me to the third and last advice.
+Which brings us to the third and last piece of advice.
 Learn how business works.
-I know, ewww!...
-But, it will help you to make better decisions, and it will help you to understand how other people see your role in a company.
-This will help you to cut BS to the minimum and get back to doing what you love.
-Creating things.
+I know, business, ewww!
+But it will help you to make better decisions and understand how other people see your role in a company.
+This will help you to keep BS to a minimum and get back to doing what you love - creating things.

 ## Who should I interview next?

-Oooh, I love this!
+Ooh, I love this!
 Okay, so, anyone really from thinkmill, envato or buildkite.
-They all strong technically and most of them are very good people.
+They are all strong technically and most of them are very good people.

 ## Any last remarks?

-Right.
-So, don't forget to eat well, get enough sunlight, and, if you're an introvert, don't forget to give yourself plenty of downtime cuddling with a book to recharge your batteries.
-The world is one exhausting place, but it has pancakes in it.
+Don't forget to eat well, get enough sunlight, and, if you're an introvert, don't forget to give yourself plenty of downtime cuddling with a book to recharge your batteries.
+The world is an exhausting place, but it has pancakes in it.

 ## Conclusion